Employment and Research Opportunities

 • Independence in research direction and activities

-Read about former and current Exploration Fellows and their research interests.
+Read about current and former Exploration Fellows and their research interests.

-Exploration Fellowship in Earth and Space Science FY24
+Exploration Fellowship in Earth and Space Science FY26

-The School of Earth and Space Exploration (SESE) in The College of Liberal Arts and Sciences at Arizona State University invites applications for the postdoctoral research scholar position of Exploration Fellow.
+The School of Earth and Space Exploration (SESE) in The College of Liberal Arts and Sciences at Arizona State University invites applications for its Postdoctoral Research Scholar Exploration Fellowship.
 The mission of the postdoctoral fellowship is to foster SESE’s interdisciplinary research program by attracting and supporting outstanding early-career scientists and engineers to pursue independent research in collaboration with SESE faculty.
 Research areas within SESE encompass theoretical and observational astrophysics, astrobiology, cosmology, geology, Earth surface processes, planetary science, instrumentation and systems engineering, and science education.
-Anticipated start date for the position is July 2023.
-Incoming Fellows will receive a competitive stipend with health benefits, plus discretionary research funds.
-A relocation allowance will also be provided.
-The initial appointment is for one year with subsequent annual renewal for up to a total of three years, contingent upon satisfactory performance, the needs of the university, and availability of resources.

 Interested candidates should contact two faculty members in SESE to discuss potential collaborative research topics and determine whether they would agree to serve as an Exploration Fellow mentor.
-Preference will be given to proposals that include interdisciplinary research spanning multiple research areas within SESE.
+Preference will be given to proposals that include interdisciplinary research spanning multiple research areas within SESE and that address important questions that will have a significant impact.

 Essential duties of the position: The successful applicant will conduct original research, document results, and write journal articles, and present at scientific meetings.